 What Is A Heads Up Display (HUD)?

-One of the main benefits here and the primary strategy is for safety reasons; the less you have to take your eyes off the road, the better.
+One of the main benefits, and the primary strategy, is for safety reasons; the less you have to take your eyes off the road, the better.
 With a digital LED projection of the current MPH/KPH on your windshield, it’s transparent enough to see through, doesn’t obstruct your view, and keeps your eyes on the road ahead.

 One of the other benefits (that still dovetails into safety) is convenience.
-Road noise can easily overshadow the sound of a continuous blinking turn signal that somehow wasn’t released after making a turn.
-So having the vehicle’s turn signal blinking on the windshield vs. potentially being hidden behind the steering wheel is yet another benefit.
+Road noise can easily overshadow the sound of a continuously blinking turn signal that wasn’t released after making a turn.
+Having the vehicle’s turn signal blink on the windshield, rather than being hidden behind the steering wheel, is another benefit.

-Aftermarket HUDs generally plug into your OMDB port in order to relay the readings from the vehicle’s computer.
-CarTrimHome’s HUD has an additional harness that connects to ports behind your steering wheel that allow for turn signal light projection, which I opted not to connect (more on that later).
+Aftermarket HUDs typically plug into your OBD port to relay the readings from the vehicle’s computer.
+CarTrimHome’s HUD has an additional harness that connects to ports behind your steering wheel, allowing for turn signal light projection, which I opted not to connect (more on that later).

 Installation

-Installing the HUD is simple and straightforward.
-It replaces the upper left speaker/tweeter cover on your 4Runner’s dashboard and you simply run one wire to the OMDB port.
+Installing the HUD is a simple process.
+It replaces the upper left speaker/tweeter cover on your 4Runner’s dashboard, and you run one wire to the OMDB port.
 After that, you’re good to go!

 Tools Needed: